 Mobile App: They offer a seamless mobile application for both Android and iOS where you can quickly check your account balance, multiple transactions, and fund withdrawals.
 But, you will not be able to make payment through Pioneer mobile application, which is a considerable drawback of the product.
 And many users have shared missed responses for this particular missing functionality and this is where it may not be similar to PayPal.

 eCheck Processing: As per this functionality, you can make payments online through Payoneer, and there are as such no charges for availing this feature.
 However, each transaction is a paid one and might incur a fee as per your bank regularities.
 So, in terms of pricing, you will have to compare to find if it is a cheaper Paypal alternative or not.

-Square is another paypal alternatives to try that is also one of the most popular out of the lot, it has won its share of popularity because of the ease of transaction fee it provides.
+6. Square: It is another Paypal alternatives to try that is also one of the most popular out of the lot, it has won its share of popularity because of the ease of transaction fee it provides.
 There is no monthly fee, no need to maintain a minimum amount, and merchants get spectacular deals without having them to be old users.
 Now adding all these transaction fee-related benefits you might see it as a cheaper PayPal alternative.

 Among its many advantages, there is also a shortcoming that most people are happy to ignore.
 Since the platform is a third party processor, it usually ends up terminating accounts if the risk departments detect something fishy.
 Although the account creation on Square is instant, you would be under high scrutiny for any suspicious behavior, which we feel, is a good thing!